JohnVonNeumann/selenium-py/README.md

 * Now have webdrivers running for Chrome and Firefox, I'll build tests for those two.
 Anything more than that I can learn on the job when I come across them.

 * Created my first gitignore file with this project, was containing log files that weren't required to be publicly viewable.

+* After completing two different tutorials on finding by name, id, xpath and whatnot.
+I've decided that I have enough of a fundamental understanding and have decided to move on with what I'm working on.
+I'm now on logging of test results which is interesting.
+I have made the choice to continue on with more advanced topics as I need to get upto scratch on this topic quickly and not just continue with easy stuff.
+I won't improve at the rate I need to.